Professor Robert Vink

 Adjunct Professor, University of Adelaide

-His research has focused on the recognition of secondary injury factors following injury to the central nervous system, and the development of novel pharmacotherapies that improve functional outcome.
-He is particularly noted for his characterisation of the role of magnesium in traumatic brain injury, for which he was awarded a DSc (Adelaide) in 2012.
-More recently, he has been characterising the role of neurogenic inflammation in acute and chronic brain injury, particularly its role in brain oedema, the development of elevated intracranial pressure and in chronic traumatic encephalopathy (CTE).
-His patents in the area of neurogenic inflammation have been licensed to pharmaceutical industry and are currently undergoing clinical development.
+My research has always focused on identifying secondary injury factors following CNS injury, and the associated development of novel pharmacotherapies that improve functional outcome.
+During my early career, most of my time was spent characterising the role of magnesium in traumatic brain injury.
+In the second half of my career, my research time was spent characterising neurogenic inflammation in acute and chronic brain injury, particularly its role in brain oedema, the development of elevated intracranial pressure and in repeated concussion / chronic traumatic encephalopathy (CTE).
+A couple of patents in this area have been licensed to pharmaceutical industry and are happily progressing through clinical development (phase I trials have been completed).